 The mannequin started laughing while looking at his big arms.

-There was still no public transportation and I decided to walk for about 20 minutes.
+There was no public transportation, and I decided to walk for about 20 minutes.
 My knee was hurting, but I needed time to restart my head after this epic all-nighter.

-While I was walking I saw something that I really didn’t want to see – an escort was 100 meters up the street.
+While I was walking, I saw something that I really didn’t want to see – an escort 100 meters up the street.
 It was obvious even from a space shuttle that the guy was a transgender.
-Unfortunately, this was the shortest way and part of my path.
+Unfortunately, his location was a part of my path.

 “Hey, little boy.
 Are you looking for fun,” said this member of a new sex.

-I didn’t say anything and immediately turned left.
-After a few steps I realized I had to turn right or otherwise I was going into a garbage can.
+I didn’t reply and immediately turned left.
+After a few steps, I realized that I had to turn right unless I wanted to end up on a dead end street.
 Therefore, I had to pass really close to him once again.

 “Are you a psycho?
-Don’t you know what you want, little boy,” wondered the guy.
+Don’t you know what you want, little boy,” asked the guy.

-I just wanted to go home and never ever be part of a commercial.
+I just wanted to go home and erase all commercials in the universe.

-At one point I got a little lost.
-My eyes were in bad shape as if I have played in front of the PC all night.
+At one point, I got a little lost.
+My eyes were in bad shape.
+They were super sore… as if I’d played in front of the PC all night.
 I wish this was the case.

-Then, I asked a cab driver where the hell I was: “How can I get to the main street?”
+Then, I asked a cab driver – “How can I get to the main street?”

-The cab driver starred at me and smiled.
-Why?
-Because he thought my head was upside down after meeting with an escort.
-Serious.
+The cab driver stared at me and smiled.
+His facial expression was clear – he thought that my head had turned upside down after meeting an escort.
+I am not joking.

-Finally, I got to that infamous main street.
-It was already day outside, and the sun was taking over.
-I was tired and stopped at a local 24h pizza to reload.
+Finally, I got to the main street.
+The sun was already taking over.
+I was tired and stopped at a local 24h pizza.
 I had an hour of traveling in front of me and needed to reload.
-I sat at a table in the corner and started thinking how crazy this night was.
+I sat at a table in the corner and started thinking how crazy the night had been.
 A waiter with enormous biceps came to take my order.